Heritage copywriting for Knole, a National Trust property

 A photograph from 1881 shows the statue in the Great Hall.
 It was still there in a 1906 photograph.
 By 1911 it had gone; it was probably here in the Orangery.

 The face of rage

 Medusa was a beautiful priestess in the temple of Athena.
 When she made love in the temple to the sea god, Poseidon, Athena turned Medusa’s hair into serpents and made her face so terrible to behold, it turned onlookers to stone.

 Medusa was later beheaded by Perseus who used her head as a weapon to defeat his enemies.
 The statue shows Perseus with sword and severed head.
 Its title, Perseus Triumphant, captures that moment of victory.

 After years of neglect, a five-year programme of repairs and conservation opened up new rooms and welcomed new audiences.
-Our job was to capture the essence of this townlike building – to help non-specialists make sense of it.
+Our job as heritage copywriters was to capture the essence of this townlike building – to help non-specialists make sense of it.
 We wrote a communication guide for the Knole team and much of the signage for the new visitor centre.

 See my visitor-centre copywriting for Clumber Park, another National Trust property